 Spread slightly soft ice cream over each of the wafers.
 Place remaining wafer on top or each dish and press down carefully in order to spread ice cream evenly.

 Cover with plastic wrap and place in freezer until firm.

 When ice cream is frozen, about 4-5 hours, remove from freezer, lift out and place on cutting board.
 Cut into equal-sized rectangles.
 I usually get 8 small sandwiches out of each dish (2” wide x 4” long).

-At this point you can wrap each individually with plastic wrap or dip ice cream edges into sprinkles (such as red, white & blue for a patriotic holiday or red and white for Valentine’s Day) and then wrap in plastic wrap.
+At this point you can wrap each individually with plastic wrap or dip ice cream edges into sprinkles (such as bright pastel colors for summer or red, white & blue for a patriotic holiday) and then wrap in plastic wrap.
 Store in freezer until ready to eat.